January is a busy month for divorce. As the start of the year is often a time to embark on life-changing resolutions, this should come as no surprise.

 Divorces can take a long time to complete and couples often have to live together during part of the process.
 This can be confusing to young children.
 Do some reading or work with a therapist to determine when and what to tell the kids.
-A general rule of thumb is to answer questions honestly, but age appropriately.
+A general rule of thumb is to answer questions honestly, but age-appropriately.
 You cannot take back something that is said.
-So, don’t reveal the sordid details about an affair to a ten-year-old, rather just say, “We had grown up problems.”
+So, don’t reveal the sordid details about an affair to a ten-year-old; instead, just say, “We had grown-up problems.”
 The other key piece is to make sure to tell your kids they didn’t cause the divorce and they couldn’t have prevented it.
 Telling them is only the beginning of many conversations you are likely to have moving forward.

-Going through a divorce is emotionally, physically and financially exhausting and requires a great deal of self-care.
-Who you choose for your support system is critical.
+Going through a divorce is emotionally, physically, and financially exhausting, and requires a great deal of self-care.
+Whom you choose for your support system is critical.
 Find people who are supportive and non-judgmental.
-Often, well-intentioned people want to tell you how to go through your divorce or to bash your partner– but that just pours fuel on the fire.
+Often, well-intentioned people want to tell you how to go through your divorce or to bash your partner – but that just pours fuel on the fire.
 Many people often go into therapy or utilize divorce support groups during the process to receive additional support.
-Consider what you will need to stay healthy before, during and after the process and put it in place.
+Consider what you will need to stay healthy before, during, and after the process, and put it in place.